 Dawn Siegel, MD

-Co-Chairs: Ilona Frieden, MD - University of California, San Francisco & Dawn Siegel, MD, Medical College of Wisconsin
+Co-Presidents: Ilona Frieden, MD - University of California, San Francisco & Dawn Siegel, MD, Medical College of Wisconsin

 The Pediatric Dermatology Research Alliance (PeDRA) is the research arm of the SPD and exists solely to foster collaborative, multi-site research studies on pediatric dermatologic diseases.